alebejarano/alejandrabejarano_7_20092021/README.md

 ## Social network for remote companies

-## Go ahead and cheit out at https://coffeeoffice.netlify.app
+Go ahead and check it out at https://coffeeoffice.netlify.app

-### Built with Vue.js and Sass
+Built with Vue.js and Sass